e0026557/tgc-18-project-3/README.md

 #### Sitemap

-The sitemap for InkStone Express (admin panel) is as follows:
+The sitemap for InkStone Express (admin panel) is as follow:
 ![InkStone Express Sitemap](readme/admin-sitemap.png)

-The sitemap for InkStone React (e-commerce frontend) is as follows:
+The sitemap for InkStone React (e-commerce frontend) is as follow:
 ![InkStone React Sitemap](readme/react-sitemap.png)

 #### Wireframes